 If those giant RVs pulling cars can make it on the roads, so can your car.
 Our 11-year-old DIY campervan made the drive to Alaska without issue.
 Click here to watch our Youtube video and see what our van looks like.

 How are the Roads to Alaska on the Alcan Highway in 2019?

 For the vast majority of the drive to Alaska, the road is a two-lane asphalt paved highway with a gravel shoulder large enough for a standard vehicle.
-There are passing lanes periodically, but the traffic is very thin and passing is not an issue.
+There are passing lanes periodically, but the traffic is very thin and passing is generally not an issue.

 How Much Time do I Need in Alaska?